Patrick Fagerberg

-Richard Patrick Fagerberg (born October 20, 1969) is an artist, inventor and former lawyer, who is considered a rare case of acquired savant, a person who developed extraordinary abilities due to a brain injury.
+Richard Patrick Fagerberg is an artist, inventor and former lawyer, who is considered a rare case of acquired savant, a person who developed extraordinary abilities due to a brain injury.

 On the evening of March 19, 2011, while attending an Orchestral Manoeuvres in the Dark (OMD) concert at the South by Southwest festival, a 400 lb camera boom collapsed and struck his head, causing a traumatic brain injury (TBI), resulting in memory loss and language processing problems.

 Following the accident, in an art therapy class, Fagerberg discovered a talent for painting.
 Three years after getting started, he opened his first exhibit in Houston.
 He has been represented by Gremillion & Co.
 Fine Art since then.

 Fagerberg is also the founder of RodaSurf, a new startup located in Austin, Texas.
 The company's first invention The RodaSurf, uses an atypical wheel placement on an electric skateboard to mimic the feeling of surfing on land.